Sunday, May 18, 2014

 There were stone mounds on the edge of the floodplain I’ve lived on for the past 30 or so years that, according to Mr. Cothren, were the graves of the band of Indigenous People who lived at the Nonnewaug Wigwams at the time of the “first settlement” in 1672.
 The largest was the Sachem’s grave:

 Hardly verifiable facts, a couple “Grandfather Stories” and a single woodcut illustration, I needed some more observations.
 The serpentine row of stones, barely visible under the brush and debris, connected to a relatively low zigzag row of stones.
 And that row connected to another row of stones that branched off in two directions, both following the water course of an unnamed stream.
 If I turned left and followed the row and the (down) stream, I ended up back where I started, encircling the suspected burial grounds.
 If I turned right and headed uphill, I found that I would be walking along a stream that had zigzag rows of stones on both sides of it.
 When I got to the swampy source of the stream, I found several mound-like piles of cobble stones, often on boulders, but one large cobble or small boulder placed on a large flat topped five foot long boulder stood out amongst the brambles and brush.
 I at first thought it might be a cow’s skull placed on the boulder, but it was a quartzite stone.
-The pecked and polished stone resembled the head of a bear:
+The possibly pecked and polished stone resembled the head of a bear:

 Possibly the stone was humanly enhanced to more resemble a bear, which is my impression of which animal it might be.
 Besides the enhancement of ursine features – and a nice “natural” diagonal streak of lighter color across the face of the stone – there is also a hole pecked on top of the head stone.